Douale History, Family Crest & Coats of Arms

 Some of the Douale family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Douale family to the New World and Oceana
+Migration of the Douale family

 Scottish settlers arrived in many of the communities that became the backbones of the United States and Canada.
 Many stayed, but some headed west for the endless open country of the prairies.
 In the American War of Independence, many Scots who remained loyal to England re-settled in Canada as United Empire Loyalists.
 Scots across North America were able to recover much of their lost heritage in the 20th century as Clan societies and highland games sprang up across North America.
 Early immigration and passenger lists have documented some of the first Douales to arrive on North American shores: Ralph, Patrick and Mary MacDougal settled in Charles Town [Charleston], South Carolina in 1767; Dougal and Hugh MacDougal settled in Charles Town in 1767.